 THINGS YOU SHOULD KNOW ABOUT PENNSYLVANIA’S ANIMAL CRUELTY LAW

 Neglect of an animal, including failure to provide:

 Clean and sanitary shelter and protection from weather

 Necessary veterinary care

-Cruelty to animal: A person commits an offense if the person intentionally, knowingly or recklessly illtreats, overloads, beats, tortures, abandons or abuses an animal.
+Cruelty to an animal: A person commits an offense if the person intentionally, knowingly or recklessly illtreats, overloads, beats, tortures, abandons or abuses an animal.

-The tether must be of a type commonly used for the size and breed of dog and is at least three times the length of the dog as measured from the tip of its nose to the base of its tail or 10 feet, whichever is longer.
+The tether must be of a type commonly used for the size and breed of the dog and is at least three times the length of the dog as measured from the tip of its nose to the base of its tail or 10 feet, whichever is longer.

 The tether must be secured to a well-fitted collar or harness by means of a swivel anchor, swivel latch or other mechanism designed to prevent the dog from becoming entangled.

 The tethered dog must have access to water and an area of shade to escape the direct rays of the sun.